spu-predanalytics-213/welcome/README.md

 ### Statistics

 Statistics is the science of collecting data and analyzing them to infer proportions (sample) that are representative of the population.
 In other words, statistics is interpreting data in order to make predictions for the population.

+[Two main statistical methods](https://statistics.laerd.com/statistical-guides/descriptive-inferential-statistics.php) are used in data analysis:

+[Descriptive statistics](https://en.wikipedia.org/wiki/Descriptive_statistics), which summarize data from a sample using indexes such as the mean or standard deviation.
+Descriptive statistics are most often concerned with two sets of properties of a distribution (sample or population): central tendency (or location) seeks to characterize the distribution's central or typical value, while dispersion (or variability) characterizes the extent to which members of the distribution depart from its center and each other.

+[Inferential statistics](https://en.wikipedia.org/wiki/Statistical_inference), which draw conclusions from data that are subject to random variation (e.g., observational errors, sampling variation).
+Inferences on mathematical statistics are made under the framework of probability theory, which deals with the analysis of random phenomena.

 ### Machine Learning